grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 ---
 title: 'Running xk6-browser'
-excerpt: 'Follow along to learn how to run xk6-browser test, interact with elements on the page, wait for page navigation, write assertions and run both browser-level and protocol-level in a single script.'
+excerpt: 'Follow along to learn how to run xk6-browser test, interact with elements on the page, wait for page navigation, write assertions and run both browser-level and protocol-level tests in a single script.'
 ---

 Follow along to learn how to: